← All posts

 • a citation can be presented as reliable when it has not been verified

-The question is not just whether the model is strong.
-The question is whether the surrounding system treats its output as draft, reviewable, and bounded before anyone relies on it.
+Do not stop at whether the model is strong.
+Ask whether the surrounding system treats its output as draft, reviewable, and bounded before anyone relies on it.

 A real review boundary is not a disclaimer that says lawyers should check the output.